Create a Website Account - Manage notification subscriptions, save form progress and more.

 Show All Answers

-Residents can call and make a tax assistance appointment on December 27th, 2018 and after.
+Residents can call and make a tax assistance appointment at the end of December each year.
 The service has a limited number of appointments available and it is by a first-come/first-serve basis.
 Call as early as possible!
-The appointments tend to book up within a couple weeks after the new year.
+The appointments tend to book up fast!

-If you are low to moderate income or a senior citizen, you will likely qualify for assistance.
+If you are low to moderate income and/or a senior citizen, you will likely qualify for assistance.

 -Last year’s tax return(s) -Social Security cards or other official documentation for yourself and every individual on your return.